 - Heat oven to 350°F.

-- Melt butter in microwave or small saucepan over low heat.
-Sprinkle graham cracker crumbs over bottom of 9x13 pan then pour butter over crumbs.
-Flatten out crumbs with fork and make sure butter is evenly incorporated.
+- Melt butter in the microwave or small saucepan over low heat.
+Sprinkle graham cracker crumbs over the bottom of a 9×13 pan then pour butter over the crumbs.
+Flatten out crumbs with a fork and make sure butter is evenly incorporated.

-- Evenly pour two cups of flavored chips over graham cracker crust.
+- Evenly pour two cups of morsels* over the graham cracker crust.

 - Cover with coconut flakes.
 (Or shredded coconut)

 - Bake 25 minutes.
 Edges will be brown and center should not jiggle.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.